Tel: 020 8099 5335

 Healthwatch Richmond 82 Hampton Road, Twickenham, TW2 5QS

 Complaints about how we look after or use your information

 If you feel that we have not met our responsibilities under data protection legislation, you have a right to request an independent assessment from the Information Commissioner’s Office (ICO).
 You can find details on their website.

 Our contact details and key roles

-The London Borough of Richmond upon Thames is the Data Protection Officer under Article 37 of the GDPR for all of the personal data that you provide us with.
+The London Borough of Richmond upon Thames is the Data Controller.

 Any issues relating to the processing of personal data by or on behalf of Healthwatch Richmond (Freedom of Information Requests, Subject Access Requests, requests relating to your data rights e.g. asking us to erase or amend data that we hold about you) should be addressed to: